Fist bump: Definition

 The gesture is performed when two participants each form a closed fist with one hand and then lightly tap the front of their fists together.
 A participant's fists may be either vertically oriented (perpendicular to the ground) or horizontally oriented.
 Unlike the standard handshake, which is typically performed only with each participant's right hand, a fist bump may be performed with participants using either hand.

 History

 The "fist bump" or "pound" in European history can be traced to boxers instructed to touch gloves at the start of a contest.
 Likewise, dart players bump fists that are clutching pointed mini-arrows.
-The modern gesture may have arisen spontaneously on city basketball courts, and was popularized by basketball player Fred Carter in the 1970s.